 If you pass the SPT, you will be taxed as a U.S. tax resident (a resident alien).
 If not, you will file taxes as a nonresident alien.

-The most important difference between being taxed as a resident alien versus a nonresident alien is that resident aliens are taxed by the US on their US income AND worldwide income.
-Nonresident aliens are only taxed by the US on their US income.
+The most important difference between being taxed as a resident alien versus a nonresident alien is that resident aliens are taxed by the United States on their U.S. income AND worldwide income.
+Nonresident aliens are only taxed by the U.S. on their U.S. income.

 Another scenario where you may be taxed as a resident is if you surrendered your green card, but you did not comply with the notification requirements.